LLM as Graph Kernel: Rethinking Message Passing on Text-Rich Graphs: Prompt Template Used in RAMP

 \subsection{Node Classification}

-\paragraph{Node Input.} For node classification task, we add \textit{soft prompt} at both the beginning and the end of the node text, further guiding the model to summarize the content into a compact representation.
+\paragraph{Node Input.} For node classification task, we add \textit{hard prompt} at both the beginning and the end of the node text, further guiding the model to summarize the content into a compact representation.

 \paragraph{Query Input.} The classification task is formulated as a multiple-choice question, where the model is asked to predict the research category of the given node.
-The full node text (title and abstract, wrapped with soft prompts) is also included, ensuring that the model makes predictions conditioned on the same explicit textual information as other backbones.
+The full node text (title and abstract, wrapped with hard prompts) is also included, ensuring that the model makes predictions conditioned on the same explicit textual information as other backbones.

 \begin{prompt}{Prompt Example for Node (Node Classification Task)}

 \textit{Above are papers related to the following paper:} [Paper\_ID] Paper \#446271.
 [Title] Mapping Bayesian Networks to Boltzmann Machines [Abstract] We study the task of tnding a maximal a posteriori (MAP) instantiation of Bayesian network variables, given a partial value assignment as an initial constraint.
 This problem is known to be NP-hard, so we concentrate on a stochastic approximation algorithm, simulated annealing.
 This stochastic algorithm can be realized as a sequential process on the set of Bayesian network variables, where only one variable is allowed to change at a time.
 Consequently, the method can become impractically slow as the number of variables increases.
 We present a method for mapping a given Bayesian network to a massively parallel Bolztmann machine neural network architecture, in the sense that instead of using the normal sequential simulated annealing algorithm, we can use a massively parallel stochastic process on the Boltzmann machine architecture.
 The neural network updating process provably converges to a state which solves a given MAP task. \textit{Please summarise all the given information.}